coreysyms/foundationStickyFooter/README.md

 A: If you would like to have your footer span the full width of the browser, apply a style to the footer.
 < footer style="background-color:red" >
 This will give you a full width bar with a background color of red.

+Q: Will this work with out Foundation?

+A: Yes!
+This sticky footer will work with out Foundation.
+I build it with Foundation in mind cause that is what I use.